dcoles/ivle/doc/man/scripts.rst

 .. note::

-    Administrators should not be required to manually run this script for regular operation.
-IVLE will automatically mount user's jails on demand.
+    Administrators should not need to manually run this script for regular operation.
+IVLE will automatically mount users' jails on demand.

-Requires root to run.

 .. cmdoption:: -v, --verbose

-    Prints the details of each user's jail being mounted/unmounted
+    Print a message for each mount or unmount.

 .. cmdoption:: -u, --unmount